Reading progress: 0%

 Crosby, Stills, Nash & Young also mixed together the voices of all the musicians and their own individual styles.
 Their album Déjà Vu combined complex vocal arrangements with songs that addressed political issues.
 Each member wrote their own material, showing that authorship can exist within a group framework.

 The Laurel Canyon environment also reflected the growth of the industry.
-Major record companies invest in developing artists over the long term.
-Studios became environments where records were crafted for listening as complete statements, not just quickly produced.
-The singer-songwriter was no longer an outsider in coffeehouses.
-Many worked within professional studio systems.
+Major record companies were willing to develop artists over longer periods.
+Studios became places where albums were crafted as complete statements, not just quickly assembled products.
+The singer-songwriter was no longer only an outsider in a coffeehouse.
+Many now worked within professional studio systems.

 The shift brought both new opportunities and challenges.
 Greater resources allowed for richer arrangements and broader distribution.
 At the same time, businesses were expecting more.
 Artists had to find a balance between being honest with themselves and being marketable.

-The singer-songwriter era wasn’t anti-industry.
-It learned to live there.
-Albums were made carefully, marketed in a smart way, and played a lot on tour.
-But the main image didn’t change: a person with a story, standing at the center of their own songs.
+The singer-songwriter era was not anti-industry.
+It learned to operate inside the industry.
+Albums were carefully made, professionally marketed, and widely toured.
+But the central image did not change: a person with a story, standing at the center of their own songs.

 By the mid-1970s, the framework was in place.
 Folk roots had evolved into a mature model of authorship.
-The next shift would not abandon this model.
-It would relocate it.
+That studio-centered model did not disappear in the decades that followed.
+It continued alongside newer, more independent roots networks.
+The next shift would not abandon the singer-songwriter framework.
+It would relocate and redistribute it.

 Americana and Alt-Country: Folk as Foundation

-By the late 1970s and early 1980s, the first wave of the singer-songwriter era had become a big part of popular music.
-Some artists started making bigger productions.
-Others decided to leave the spotlight.
-But the main ideas of folk-rooted authorship didn’t disappear.
-Instead, they moved into new, partly independent networks.
+By the late 1970s and early 1980s, the first wave of the singer-songwriter era was firmly part of popular music.
+Some artists moved toward larger productions.
+Others stepped away from the center of the industry.
+But the core ideas of folk-rooted authorship remained.
+They simply moved into new, partly independent networks.

-In the United States, a group of musicians started to play country, bluegrass, and other traditional music from rural areas.
-They did this without making it seem like they were just trying to be nostalgic.
-The term “Americana” was later used to describe this space.
-It was less of a strict genre and more of a shared feeling.
-Songs were valued for their storytelling, simple melodies, and sense of place.
-The scale was often smaller than arena tours, but the commitment to craft remained strong.
+In the United States, musicians began drawing on country, bluegrass, and other rural traditions without treating them as museum pieces.
+The term “Americana” later became one way to describe this space.
+It was less a strict genre than a shared orientation.
+Songs were valued for storytelling, melodic clarity, and a strong sense of place.
+The scale was often smaller than arena touring, but the commitment to craft stayed strong.

 These artists built sustainable careers by touring, releasing their own music, and building loyal audiences.
 It was more than just a revival movement or a passing trend.
 It had become an infrastructure that could support new generations of songwriters.